thejud/text-processing-cookbook/README.md

     seq 10 | awk 'NR=1; END {print}'

-Awk loops through the input, and prints the line if the expression evaluates as true.
-Like perl, it also provides and BEGIN and END block for special operations.
+awk loops through the input, and prints the line if the expression evaluates as true.
+Like perl, it also provides BEGIN and END block for special operations before or after looping through the file.
 However, in awk, unlink perl, the last line can be printed in the end block.

 Note that all of these methods require reading the entire input, e.g. in a pipe.
-If you simply want the first line of a file, using head and tail can be MUCH faster.
+If you simply want the first+last line of a file, using head and tail can be MUCH faster.

     head -1 myfile
     tail -1 myfile